Documentation

 get_log('pages');

-- To load personal account information.
+- Load personal account information.
 We do this by using either the username or the userID as a parameter.
-The userID is a unique code which is stored along with other account information:
+The userID is a unique code which is stored along with other account information

 include 'log.php';